Ford Escape vs Edge

 Whether you choose the Escape or Edge for your Pittsburgh, Wexford, and Butler trips, you’ll get a great-performing Ford SUV with lots of features.

-If you’re ready to go on a fun escape or live life on the edge, browse our full inventory online to get a better glimpse of these two SUVs at Baierl Automotive.
+If you’re ready to go on a fun escape or live life on the edge, contact us and schedule a test drive to get a better glimpse of these two SUVs at Baierl Automotive.

 1 EPA-estimated rating of 23 city/30 highway/26 combined MPG, FWD, 1.5L EcoBoost.
 Actual mileage will vary.